MysteryPancake/Houdini-OpenCL/README.md

 Some people get tempted to use OpenCL just because it's fast.
 While OpenCL is fast, it's painful to use and easy to cause memory leaks if you don't know programming well.
 For this reason you should only use OpenCL when absolutely necessary.
 Otherwise it's better to use VEX.

-Like VEX, OpenCL supports multithreading so the performance of VEX and OpenCL are generally similar.
+Like VEX, OpenCL supports multithreading so the performance of VEX and OpenCL are similar.
 OpenCL is only faster if you write code that takes advantage of what it does well.

-To do this, it helps to know how OpenCL runs operations.
+To write good OpenCL code, it helps to know how OpenCL runs operations.

-## How OpenCL runs
+## How OpenCL runs operations

 OpenCL runs in parallel, so operations don't normally run in order.

 This makes OpenCL a bad choice for any algorithm that must run in order.
-These algorithms should be run in VEX instead.
+Such algorithms should be run in VEX instead.

 A regular for loop would run in series: